kodebot/content.kodebot.github.io/content/courses/automated-unit-testing-basics/4-verification-techniques/_index.md

 # Verification techniques

-One of the very important step in unit test is to verification, we verify whether the SUT works as expected with the test data or not.
+One of the very important step in unit test is verification.
+We verify whether the SUT works as expected or not with the test data.

 We generally use one of the following three verification techniques depending on the situation

 1. result verification